nickchao1020/woodmac-proj/README.md

     - Terraform code is included in the `terraform` directory for creating a model instance profile
     - An AWS user or role with access to `awsBedrock:*` actions

+For simplicity, I used an AWS IAM User via a secret access key.
+This is generally not recommended.
+The application uses the standard AWS IAM credential chain.
+Adjust the `Makefile` and .env file accordingly if using an IAM role or some other IAM access method.

 The application can be run using the following commands from the root folder of this repository:
 ```sh
 # See the .env file include in the repo as an example